howardc64/mtkHUmrftools/README.md

 - Done on macOS
 - Require basic ~UNIX/Linux/macOS shell programming background
-- She’ll script might look simple but if don’t know what $PATH, ./, chmod +x, man are, then need basic learning on UNIX shell scripts to understand this stuff
+- bash shell script might look simple but if don’t know what $PATH, ./, chmod +x, man are, then need basic learning on UNIX shell scripts to understand this stuff

 ==== Architecture Understanding